previewme/spring-boot-service/README.md

 1. Update the packages to suit your service.
 2. Update/Remove dummy classes, methods and tests.
 3. Update the application name in the spring configuration to suit your service.
+4. Application configuration and secrets are stored in [AWS Parameter store or AWS secrets manager](https://docs.awspring.io/spring-cloud-aws/docs/2.3.0/reference/html/index.html#integrating-your-spring-cloud-application-with-the-aws-parameter-store)
+   1. Configuration can be set globally for all services or overridden/set per service.

+## Versions

+We follow semantic versioning where possible.
+Generally we do not update versions unless there has been a breaking change in our service contracts.

+The versions can be increased in the GitHub Action file when required.

 ## Deployment